jdominguez198/check-in-automation/README.md

 The main idea is to use GitHub Actions to expose the repository_dispatch event and use it from an external scheduler.

+It also supports the message sending to Telegram Chats, so you can get alarms on every state.

 ## Usage

 ### Docker